inaki-ibarra/inaki-ibarra.github.io/projects.md

 ![m-mobile-1](/assets/images/m-mobile-1.gif)
 ![m-mobile-2](/assets/images/m-mobile-2.gif)

-A mobile version of MiDash, available in Android (Google Appstore) and IOS (Itunes).
+A mobile version of MiDash, available in Android (Google Play) and IOS (Itunes).
 It is progressive, features portability, notification and offline mode.

 Level: Production